shuhart/StepView/README.md

             .selectedCircleColor(ContextCompat.getColor(this, R.color.colorAccent))
             .selectedCircleRadius(getResources().getDimensionPixelSize(R.dimen.dp14))
             .selectedStepNumberColor(ContextCompat.getColor(this, R.color.colorPrimary))
-            // You should specify only stepsNumber or steps array of strings
+            // You should specify only stepsNumber or steps array of strings.
-            // In case you specify both steps array are chosen.
+            // In case you specify both steps array is chosen.
             .steps(new ArrayList<String>() {{
                 add("First step");
                 add("Second step");
                 add("Third step");
             }})
-            // You should specify only steps number or steps array of strings
+            // You should specify only steps number or steps array of strings.
-            // In case you specify both steps array are chosen.
+            // In case you specify both steps array is chosen.
             .stepsNumber(4)
             .animationDuration(getResources().getInteger(android.R.integer.config_shortAnimTime))
             .stepLineWidth(getResources().getDimensionPixelSize(R.dimen.dp1))